LoicKonan/2143-OOP-Konan/Assignments/A06/README.md

 ### Instructions

-This program does not require any non standard libraries
+This program does not require any non standard libraries.

 ### Example